fpischedda/reminder/README.md

 # reminder

-Periodically send reminders to friends/collegues until they decide it is time to help you with wathever you requested them...or until you lose their friendship...
+Periodically send reminders to friends/collegaues until they decide it is time to help you with whatever you requested them...or until you lose their friendship...

 ## Installation